 Neodymium magnets are not easily drilled or machined.

-The strong magnetic fields of neodymium magnets can also damage magnetic media such as floppy disks, credit cards, magnetic I.D. cards, cassette tapes, video tapes or other such devices.
-They can also damage televisions, VCRs, computer monitors and other CRT displays.
-Never place neodymium magnets near electronic appliances.
+The strong magnetic fields near neodymium magnets can damage magnetic media such as floppy disks, credit cards, magnetic I.D. cards, cassette tapes, video tapes or other such devices.
+They can also damage televisions, VCRs, computer monitors and CRT displays.
+Avoid placing neodymium magnets near electronic appliances.